A non-Standard Standard Model: The non-Standard Model

 Our interpretation of strong charge differs substantially: Indeed, from our standpoint strong charges, being based on the Lie algebra root system\footnote{Of course, QCD practitioners are well aware of Lie algebra root systems, but none of the pedagogical treatments of QCD (that we are aware of) identify the roots with gluon charges.}, are hierarchical (in the sense of non-trivial charge ratios).
-This hierarchy will induce self-energy differences among gluons (and iquarks).
-And the two neutral gluons, which presumably experience a quite different confining potential compared to charged gluons, have obvious implications regarding nuclear forces.
+This hierarchy will induce some self-energy differences among gluons since neutral gluons don't directly interact.

-Specifically, one can imagine the neutral gluons (at least partly) mediating the nuclear force.\footnote{However, being traceless, neutral gluons do not manifest as long-range force carriers between strong-singlet states.} Our hunch is that the neutral gluons experience a confining force that depends on their momentum.
-That is, maybe they have a limited effective range in momentum space.
-The idea is that perhaps only extreme IR neutral gluons can travel beyond atomic distances and their Compton wavelengths are negligible compared to the Compton wavelengths of strong-singlet states --- rendering a negligible interaction compared to nucleon--nucleon interaction. \end{remark}
+The two neutral gluons, which apparently experience a quite different confining potential compared to charged gluons, have obvious implications regarding nuclear forces.
+Specifically, one can imagine the neutral gluons (at least partly) mediating the nuclear force.\footnote{However, being traceless, neutral gluons do not manifest as long-range force carriers between strong-singlet states.} \end{remark}

 Moving on to the $U_{EW}(2)$ subgroup, there will be two neutral gauge bosons and a pair of oppositely charged gauge bosons carrying two types of electroweak charge (electric and weak).
-However, in the broken symmetry sector, the only gauge boson that survives is a neutral boson that characterizes electric charge (and the mass and electric charge that distinguish the broken symmetry generators take the place of their original electroweak charges).
+However, in the broken symmetry sector, the only gauge boson that survives is a neutral boson that characterizes electric charge (and the mass and electric charge that now distinguish the broken symmetry generators stand in for their original electroweak charges).
 There is no compelling reason to introduce isospin and hypercharge since experiment dictates that the charge associated with the unbroken gauge boson is what we know as electric charge.
 Of course, in the unbroken symmetry phase, the Cartan basis characterizing electric charge is only unique modulo $U_{EW}(2)$ conjugation.
 Consequently, one can talk about any other gauge-equivalent charge combination consistent with the relations imposed by the Lie algebra decomposition described in $\S\,2$.
-Note, however, that isospin and hypercharge are not gauge equivalent to the two EW charges since the hypercharge generator commutes with everything in sight.
+Note, however, that isospin and hypercharge are not gauge equivalent to the two EW charges since the hypercharge generator commutes with every other generator.